Hi, I'm Anna!

 If she can, I can.

-While googling for inspiration, I came across some botanical artwork: detailed paintings of flowers and plants, and it spoke to the part of me that had always loved nature and recently started gardening.
+While googling for inspiration, I came across some botanical artwork: detailed paintings of flowers and plants, and it spoke to the part of me that had always loved nature, had recently started gardening AND now owned a new-fangled device: a digital camera!
 I’d found the answer to my ‘what to paint’ block.
-My painting hand started to itch!
+My painting hand started to itch.

 Then I stumbled onto an artist's website.
 I don't even remember who she was.